hpcugent/vsc-zk/README.md

 Default logging goes to `/tmp/zkrsync/<session>-<source|dest>-<pid>.log`.
 Use the `logfile` option to change the template.

+When running in daemon mode, a pidfile will be generated.
+Default location is `/tmp/zkrsync/<session>-<source|dest>-<pid>.pid` (pid is pid of process that starts the daemon).
+This can also be templated with the `pidfile` option.

 If anything (zookeeper-related) goes wrong (no cleanup has been done)

  - kill all running source and destination clients (of that session)